How to ask employers for work experience

 If your initial request doesn't receive a response within two weeks, follow it up with an email or phone call.
 Make sure you use common sense and make allowances for busy schedules.
 If you have been professional and polite, you shouldn't be afraid to follow up your application, or of people saying no if they have to.

-If you receive a response but it's not what you hoped for, try to bear in mind that not all organisations have the time or resources to accept speculative work experience requests - so don't take a rejection too hard.
+If you receive a response but it's not what you hoped for, bear in mind that not all organisations have the time or resources to accept speculative work experience requests - so don't take a rejection too hard.
 View the experience as a learning curve and ask for some constructive feedback on your application.
 This could help you fine-tune future speculative applications.

 Also consider alternative ways to gain experience such as virtual work experience and volunteering.